Writing Program Tutors

 Alex MacConochie is currently working on a project that examines the role of touch in the works of Shakespeare and his contemporaries.
 Alex taught WR 100 and 150 courses on Renaissance Poetry in the fall of 2013 and Spring 2014.
 Prior to coming to BU, Alex worked several semesters at Tidewater Community College in his hometown of Norfolk, Virginia, where he also tutored in math.
 While an undergraduate at the University of Richmond, Alex studied abroad in Ankara, Turkey.
 Alex speaks Spanish and Turkish at a basic level, and his interests outside literature include history, the visual arts, and environmental issues.

-Melanie Martins also tutors ESL classes in Chelsea as part of BU’s Intergenerational Literacy Program.
+In addition to her work at the Writing Center, Melanie also tutors ESL classes in Chelsea as part of BU’s Intergenerational Literacy Program.
+She is pursuing a minor in Linguistics.
 In her spare time she loves to take trips, big and small.
 The biggest trips have been to Brazil, to visit family and friends.
 Little trips range from a walk around Boston to a drive into the mountains.
 Melanie enjoys exploring new geographies, cultures, languages, and foods—and of course, writing about them.
-After graduation she hopes hopes to teach adult ESL classes.
+After graduating, she hopes to teach adult ESL classes.

 Julia Mix Barrington is not only tutoring this fall, but she will also be teaching a section of WR 100 called “Love Me To Death: Monstrosity and Sexuality from Dracula to Edward.”
 Julia is from Amherst, Massachusetts, and graduated from Barnard College of Columbia University in New York City in 2012.
 At Boston University, Julia studies early modern literature, focusing particularly on Shakespeare and his contemporaries.
 Julia is a proficient French speaker and sometime poet, and in her spare time she sails, knits, and practices yoga.
 Julia is eager to work with the Writing Program students both as a teacher and as a tutor!